michelesr/thesis/src/intro.md

 structure of Gasista Felice, as well as its configuration of the development environment.

-Chapter 4 will cover the implementation of browser automation routines with the *Protractor* @protractor framework for the end-to-end testing of *AngularJS* @ng web applications, and in particular, of Gasista Felice AngularJS web client.
+Chapter 4 covers the implementation of browser automation routines with the *Protractor* @protractor framework for the end-to-end testing of *AngularJS* @ng web applications, and in particular, of Gasista Felice AngularJS web client.